Bulgaria

 * 15% DISCOUNT OFF the regular cost is available for:

-3. BHFS alumni who attended a full project in the past and return to the same project.
+3. BHFS alumni who attended a full project in the past and returned to the same project.

 Academic Credits